Sub-division is the process of dividing one parcel of

 Physical Planner who then gives a Physical Planning Act form commonly known as

 PPA 1 Form.
-The physical planner must have
+The physical planner must have a

 valid license from the Physical Planners’ Registration Board.